Configuration

 FILES_API_HOST_PORT— Optional.
 Default127.0.0.1:18790(loopback-only).
 The files-API only needs to be reachable from outside the host when the UI lives on a different machine (Tailscale cross-host).
 Single-host installs can leave it on loopback — the UI reaches it internally via Docker DNS (http://gateway:18790). -

 NOVNC_BIND— Optional.
 Defaultlocal.
-One oflocal(websockify binds0.0.0.0:6901inside the container, Docker port-mapping decides real exposure) oroff(don’t start noVNC at all).
+One oflocal(websockify binds0.0.0.0:6901inside the container; the UI proxies it through/api/novncover Docker’s internal network) oroff(don’t start noVNC at all).
+Port 6901 is not mapped to the host.
 Override tooffif you don’t need remote desktop. -

 VNC_PASSWORD— Optional, secret.
 Empty.
 The VNC password for the in-container desktop.
 Auto-generated on first boot if empty; the generated value is saved to$OPENCLAW_HOME/.vnc-passwordinside thegateway-statevolume.
 Override if you want a specific known password.